topalovic/byk/README.md

 ### Compatibility

-Byk is supported under MRI Ruby 1.9.3, 2.0, 2.1 and 2.2.
-Earlier
-versions of MRI are untested.
+Byk is supported under MRI Ruby 2.0, 2.1 and 2.2.
+Earlier versions of MRI are untested (yet).

 ### Raison d'être